nearmap/react-entry-loader/README.md

 webpack config to handle the HTML asset generation.

 The loader itself can be used like any other loader in webpack.
-There is a little [helper function](./src/entry.js) for defining an entry modules, which makes it a bit more readable than using strings with query params.
+There is a little [helper function](./src/entry.js) for defining entry modules, which makes it a bit more readable than using plain strings with query params.

 [webpack.config.babel.js](./examples/webpack.config.babel.js):